GabrieleRomeo/sjs/README.md

-## sjs - Super Javascript Utility Library
+## sjs - Strongly Javascript - Utility Library

 Hello and Welcome to this repository.